Top 10 Reasons to Have a Revocable Living Trust in Florida

 5. Simplify Asset Transfers

 Assets titled in your trust can be distributed quickly and efficiently by your trustee.
-This avoids months (or years) of waiting and reduces legal costs, saving your beneficiaries both time and money.
+This avoids months, or even years, of waiting and reduces legal costs, saving your beneficiaries both time and money.

 6. Protect Your Florida Homestead Exemption